MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 ## Add a new record type (or a Salesforce object)

-You can add new custom or out-of-the-box record types to Sales app.
+You can add new custom or out-of-the-box record types to the Sales app.
 For example, you can add a custom record type called "Project" to track projects.
 You can add a maximum of 10 record types.

 > [!IMPORTANT]
-> The term record type refers to a Salesforce object in Sales app.
+> The term record type refers to a Salesforce object in the Sales app.

 1. In Sales admin settings, select **Forms**.